Exploring the Alphabet of English Idioms: A Journey through ‘O’

 Justifications:

 This is an idiom because it refers to someone being in a difficult or losing situation, often in the context of competition.
-The phrase comes from boxing, where being "on the ropes" means being close to defeat, requiring figurative understanding.
+The idiom comes from boxing, where being "on the ropes" means being close to defeat, requiring figurative understanding.

 Origin: